'SNL' Anchor Unloads On 'Bitch' And 'Cheap Cracker' Trump

-President Donald Trump has been skewered by a host of celebrities this weekend for his tweets criticizing San Juan Mayor Carmen Yulin Cruz and hurricane-ravaged Puerto Rico.
+President Donald Trump has been skewered by a host of celebrities this weekend for his tweets criticizing San Juan Mayor Carmen Yulin Cruz for how she’s handled her duties in hurricane-ravaged Puerto Rico.
 Lin-Manuel Miranda said Trump was “going straight to hell” for his comments.
 Actor Michael Ian Black called for Trump to “resign.”

 During the Season 43 premiere of “Saturday Night Live,” comedian and “Weekend Update” co-anchor Michael Che joined the chorus of condemnation against Trump, calling the president a “bitch” and a “cheap cracker” for his response to the humanitarian crisis in Puerto Rico.

-Trump had lambasted Cruz for her “poor leadership ability” and had accused her of partisan bias after she found fault with Acting Secretary of Homeland Security Elaine Duke’s characterization of the federal response to the crisis in Puerto Rico.
-Duke had described the response as a “good news story.”
+Trump had lambasted Cruz for her “poor leadership ability” and had accused her of partisan bias after she found fault with Acting Secretary of Homeland Security Elaine Duke’s comments about the disaster in Puerto Rico.
+Duke had described the situation as a “good news story.”

 “Damn it, this is not a good news story,” an exasperated Cruz told CNN on Friday.
 “This is a ‘people are dying’ story.”